 - Improved mobility

 The cloud has made software developers’ lives much easier and has given businesses the ability to launch better products, faster.

 What do you think of these benefits, and have we left any out?
 Let us know what you think in the comments.

 Like this post?
 Please share it using the share buttons to the left!
 Then follow us on Twitter – @thorntech – for future updates.
-And if you’d like to chat more about cloud computing, click below to set up a call with one of our experts!
+And if you’d like to chat more about cloud computing, please contact us, and we’ll set up a call to answer your questions.